Disclosure: This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases at no additional cost to you.

 The antique brass sconces on either side of the mirror have a vintage vibe that complements the modern elements in my basement bathroom design.
 I love how they tie in with the brass pulls on the vanity.
 When the lights are turned on, the milk glass shades give off a beautiful glow.

 I chose a matte black finish for both the vanity faucet and shower fixtures.
 The little pops of black contrast with the white surfaces and gives the space a modern edge.
+Mixing metals is a great way to give any space a designer look.

 Did you know Amazon is a great source for lighting and plumbing fixtures?
 If you haven’t explored all the home decor Amazon has to offer, check out my storefront for some amazing ideas!